 5th Generation Capability for Australia

-In 2009, the Australian Government announced its selection of the conventional takeoff and landing (CTOL) F-35A Lightning II to replace its classic Hornet fighter fleet, building on a more than 50-year partnership between the Royal Australian Air Force (RAAF) and Lockheed Martin.
+The Australian Government announced its selection of the conventional takeoff and landing (CTOL) F-35A Lightning II to replace its classic Hornet fighter fleet in 2009, building on a more than 50-year partnership between the RAAF and Lockheed Martin.

 “The fifth generation F-35A capabilities represent a quantum shift over legacy fighters...
 This aircraft will give fighter pilots a level of situational awareness that far exceeds legacy platforms.
 Experiencing this level of capability first hand is something every pilot dreams of."

 --Sqn Ldr Andrew Jackson, RAAF, on flying the F-35

 By operating the same aircraft as allies in the Asia-Pacific and around the world, the RAAF will take advantage of the F-35’s powerful sensors to share data to an unprecedented level of interoperability.
-The global fleet of F-35s will also give Australia advantages in economies of scale on production and sustainment of more than 3,000 F-35s for decades to come.
+The global fleet of F-35s will also give Australia advantages in economies of scale on the production and sustainment of more than 3,000 F-35s for decades to come.